saucelabs/sauce-docs/docs/api-testing/integrations/pagerduty-webhooks.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Our **Connector** feature enables you to track your Sauce Labs API Testing results in third-party apps outside of our platform.
-It seamlessly integrates API Testing into your day-to-day operations without disrupting workflows.
-Data is sent as an HTTP POST request containing a JSON payload.
+Our **WebHooks** and **Connectors** features enable you to track your Sauce Labs API Testing results in third-party apps outside of our platform, seamlessly integrating API Testing into your day-to-day operations without disrupting workflows.

 :::tip
 Stay organized and facilitate monitoring by adding [tags](/api-testing/composer/other-components/#tag) and clear naming conventions to your API Tests and Projects.